There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 Unfortunately, despite the impressive stats, video is not the first obvious choice in marketing—although it beats the tried-and-tested content marketing formats such as infographics, eBooks, and case studies.

-Some say their clients prefer reading blogs rather than watching videos or their in-house marketing teams are too busy to figure out how to make videos.
+Some say their clients prefer reading blogs to watching videos, or their in-house marketing teams are too busy to figure out how to make videos.
 Whatever the reason—such businesses are missing out on a huge opportunity.

 Light at the end of the tunnel

 Biteable research says 61% of marketers see video as a “very important or essential” part of their marketing strategy.
-The reason being, videos generally tend to be more successful as an upper-funnel or brand awareness strategy.
+The reason is that videos generally tend to be more successful as an upper-funnel or brand awareness strategy.

 So while marketers recognize the importance of investing in video content, many businesses are riding on video advertising success.
 No wonder the digital video ad spend is projected to go up 62% by 2023.

 Moreover, if marketers were to measure video success strictly by conversions or ROI, video ads are more effective than image or text ads, which is true.

 Video advertising is popular among marketers, with about 89% experimenting with video in some form, and 68% say video fetches a better ROI than Google Ads.

 So if you are keen to dip your toes in video marketing, you must learn to create articulate videos that capture your target audience’s attention and tell them a story.
 It is all about engagement sales will follow.

 If your business also worries about putting effort into making a video and then not seeing the hoped-for results, that is understandable (and fixable).
 Here are seven tips you should follow to make your videos stand out: